DataDog/logs-psa/POCs/microservices-demo/README.md

 # Purpose

 - May 2024: To help provide an OP installation into a DD Partner's demo environment (they use this project)

+# Notice

+This is a non-fork copy of the OSS project <https://github.com/GoogleCloudPlatform/microservices-demo>.

+# Disclaimer

+These projects are not a part of Datadog's subscription services and are provided for example purposes only.
+They are NOT guaranteed to be bug free and are not production quality.
+If you choose to use to adapt them for use in a production environment, you do so at your own risk.

+# Assumptions

+- You already have this project running in a kubernetes environment
+  - If not, please follow the original [Quickstart (GKE)](#quickstart-gke) or [Additional deployment options](#additional-deployment-options)
+-

 # Original README from GCP